m5lk3n/windich/website/src/README.md

 **The app won't work without a key!**

+## Permissions

+Here's the list of application permissions and for what they are required:

+- Internet: Required to make HTTPS calls to OpenWeather APIs.
+- Location: Required to provide weather info for the current location.

+Upon first start or app reset, Windich will ask for the permissions about location.
+If you deny any of the permissions, the application will not work as expected.
+You can always change the permissions in the settings of your device.

+On Android, please grant the permissions when asked, one after the other, as follows:
+- Allow Windich to access this device's location?:	Choose "Precise" and "While using the app"
+- Location permission:	"Allow all the time"

+Please note though, that

+- revoking those permissions in retrospect, while the app is running, will cause the weather information update to fail with the next refresh.
+- re-adding permissions while Windich is open requires a refresh.

+Last, on Android under 'App info' → 'Unused app settings', to avoid unintentional revocation of previously granted permissions, make sure to disable 'Manage app if unused'.

 ## Privacy

 Windich itself does not collect any personal data.
 The application does not store any data on a server.
 The user's (OpenWeather API) key is stored securely on the client device.
 The application itself does not use cookies or any other tracking technologies.